shangan23/cloud-gcp/README.md

     - Cloud Marketplace its tool to deploy functional software packages.Some cloud launchers are available on both free and paid versions(mostly third party).
 Networking cost is based on the software used.

+  ## VM - Virtual Machine

+  Compute engines lets you run VMs on Google global infrastructure.
+Can reconfigure CPU power, memory, storage..etc.

+  What is VPC?

+  Virtual Private Cloud(VPC) networks are global; subnet are regional.
+A VPC in the region can have subnet ranges to be assigned to resources in different zones of the region.
+Can dynacmically expand the IP range.